Consensys/UniversalToken/README.md

  - The advantage of the escrow, that tokens can not be spent for something else before the trade execution
  - The advantage of the allowance, that preserves a reliable token registry

+#### HTLC (Hash Time Locked Contract)

 Moreover, token holds are compatible with HTLC mechanism.
-HTLC (Hash Time Locked Contract) is a useful mechanism (description will be added soon) that allows to manage cases where atomic delivery-vs-payment can not be performed:
+HTLC is a useful mechanism (description will be added soon) that allows to manage cases where atomic delivery-vs-payment can not be performed:
  - Either when the cash token and asset tokens are on 2 different blockchain networks
  - Or when the cash token and asset tokens are private smart contracts (privacy groups, or zkAssets)